M3taWolf/m3taChatAI/README.md

 An App, where you can communicate with the chatGPT AI and an implemented To Do list for organizing and  to navigate through your day.
-Not finished.

 Note: To use it, you need to implement your own Auth Key in the ViewModel from openAI: https://openai.com/api/